ModelingValueGroup/jdclare/README.md

 ##### Why do you have to specify an Universe?

 In JDclare you specify rules over a set of related objects.
-One particular kind of relation is define in containment properties.
+One particular kind of relation is the containment property.
 In JDclare all objects have to be contained (direct or indirect) by the Universe.
-The only exception is the Universe itself, the Universe is the only object that is not contained by another object.
+The only exception is the Universe itself.
+The Universe is the only object that is not contained by another object.
-So, if you make an JDclare application you extend the standard Universe (DUniverse).
+If a JDclare application you have to extend the standard Universe (DUniverse).
 The standard Universe contains all objects of JDclare itself.
-And in your extension of the standard Universe you can add the objects for your application.
+And in an extension of the standard Universe you can add the objects for your application.

 ##### Why do you specify DUniverse in stead of Universe?